Fluera

 built for.

 Handwrite on an infinite canvas.
-Be quizzed instead of answered.
-Replay your own thinking in time.
+Get quizzed into memory.
+Replay your own thinking over time.
 Built for the way memory actually works.

 iOS· Android· macOS· Windows· Linux· Web· End-to-end encrypted· GDPR-native